davidviar/challenge_Idoven/README.md

 *Classify ECG signals between myocardial infarction and control patients, developing a classification method and taking advantage of the 15 leads integrated into the record.
 The implemented solution aims to use Fully connected neuronal networks (NN) to solve the classification task.

 * The results after training with 448 records and each one with 15 leads and 32000 samples are 91% accurate.
 Spite of the results showed future lines are proposed for the improvement of the task.

+The solution was fully developed on Google Colab.